ErlendKK/Input-form-built-in-Phaser-3.5-with-no-DOM-Element/README.md

 # Input-form-with-Phaser-3.5-No-DOM-Elements-

-An input form built entirely with the Phaser 3.5 toolkit with no DOM overlay.
+An input form built entirely with the Phaser 3.5 toolkit with no DOM Element.

 Licensed under the MIT License, Copyright (c) 2023 Erlend Kulander Kvitrud.